ome/ngff/rfc/x/index.md

 The primary **drawbacks**, **risks**, and **unknowns** of the proposal revolve around the cost that the process will place on those participating in it.
-This equally points to the primary **alternative** which is to not have such a process, and “just use GitHub like any other open source project”.
+This equally points to the primary **alternative** which is to not have such a process, and "just use GitHub like any other open source project".
 The experience of this RFCs author has been that solely relying on issues and PRs on GitHub does not provide the editorial functions that one would want, such as deferring and collecting comments, nor do the conversations provide a consistent whole when revisited after the work on a specification.
 Additionally, **Authors** have complained of the burden of managing responses.
-So there’s a need for *something*, but does this proposal go too far in the other direction?
+So there's a need for *something*, but does this proposal go too far in the other direction?

 It is certainly true that the formality of the responses asked of the